eggheads/eggdrop/doc/sphinx_source/mainDocs/tcl-commands.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-  Returns: 1 if someone by the specified nickname is on the channel (or any channel if no channel name is specified) and is logged in (ircu);
+  Returns: 1 if someone by the specified nickname is on the channel (or any channel if no channel name is specified) and is logged in); 0 otherwise
-  0 otherwise

   Module: irc